 Yes, even non-health-food eaters.

 It’s also egg-free, soy-free, and there’s a sugar-free option as well.
 (All of my recipes are dairy-free.)
-There’s one thing this recipe s not free of, however, and that is addictiveness.
+There’s one thing this recipe is not free of, however, and that is addictiveness.
 Seriously.
-You’ve been warned.

 Do you ever eat the raw batter when you bake?

 I do!
-Especially the batter of my favorite Chocolate Fudge Zucchini Brownies.
+Especially the batter of my favorite Chocolate Zucchini Brownies.

 In fact, I sometimes don’t even bother to cook the brownies at all.
 Instead, I just eat the batter with a spoon.
 Even when I do cook them, they somehow never yield as many brownies as the recipe says.
 I wonder why that is…

 Someday soon, you might see peanut butter and jelly dip, red velvet dip, and oatmeal-raisin dip.
-But today, things are taking a turn for the worse better chocolate.
+But today, it’s all about the chocolate.